 Learn how to transform jackfruit into a smoky, tender, and flavor-packed pulled “pork” alternative!
-Perfect for sandwiches, tacos, and BBQ plates—this easy vegan recipe will impress everyone! 🍔✨
+Perfect for sandwiches, tacos, and BBQ plates—this easy vegan recipe is sure to impress everyone!

 Yields: 6-8 servings